 102. Cultural Anthropology.

 This course introduces students to the comparative study of human cultures and societies.
 We will learn important anthropological concepts, methods and theories as we explore topics like subsistence and exchange, kinship and marriage, and politics and law.
 Throughout the course, we will learn about differences and similarities between human populations, we will consider how cultures and societies have changed over time, and we will reflect on our own culture and society.
 Restricted to first and second year students.
 Fulfills the DIV 01, DIV 13, SSC01 and SS13 general education requirements.
 Offered every semester.
 Also offered through Peace Studies.

 103. Introduction to Archaeology.

 A general overview of the branch of anthropology that investigates ancient societies through the material remains they have left behind.
 Students learn that archaeologists engage in detailed, systematic detective work aimed at answering a wide range of questions about human behavior.
 The course introduces students to the history of archaeology, the main goals of archaeological research and the basic techniques of excavation, site survey and artifact analysis, as well as the famous discoveries and excavations that have broadened our knowledge about the human past.
 Restricted to first and second year students.
 Fulfills the SST01 and SS13 general education requirements.
 Offered every semester.

 104. Language and Human Experience.
 (Formerly 205)

-Students will learn how and why relatively simple egalitarian societies made the transition to state-level civilizations, via an overview of several “primary” civilizations of the Old and New Worlds, chosen from among Mesopotamia, Egypt, China, the Indus Valley, Mesoamerica and the central Andes.
+Students learn how and why relatively simple egalitarian societies made the transition to state-level civilizations via an overview of several “primary” civilizations of the Old World: Mesopotamia, Egypt, China, and the Indus Valley.
 In comparing and contrasting these case studies, students explore key issues from an anthropological perspective: how archaeologists investigate these early social formations, what the material remains tell us about how they functioned and flourished, the critical role of the environment and geography, and how and why the civilizations declined.
 Fulfills the SSC01 and SS13 general education requirements.
 Offered on rotation.
 Also offered through Asian Studies.

 215. Science and Pseudoscience in Archaeology.